dpcheng/BrickOut/README.md

 ## Functionality & MVP
 In BrickOut, the user is able to:
-[] Start, pause, or reset the game
+- [ ] Start, pause, or reset the game
-[] Move the paddle with the left/right arrows, or direct the paddle using the mouse [] Bounce the ball by placing the paddle in the ball's path [] Clear bricks when in contact with the bouncing ball
+- [ ] Move the paddle with the left/right arrows, or direct the paddle using the mouse
+- [ ] Bounce the ball by placing the paddle in the ball's path
+- [ ] Clear bricks when in contact with the bouncing ball

 This project will also include:
-[] A modal describing the rules of BrickOut
+- [ ] A modal describing the rules of BrickOut
-[] A production README
+- [ ] A production README

 ## Wireframes
+This project will have the game title at the top of the window.
+In the middle will be the game screen.
+Below the game will be a picture of the controls and a button to open a How To Play modal.
+The modal will explain the game rules and power-ups (see Bonus Features).
+Next to the controls will be links to my LinkedIn and Github.

+![BrickOut wireframe][wireframe]

 ## Architecture and Technology

 ## Implementation Timeline

 ## Bonus Features

+[wireframe]: ./wireframe.png